 Duffy family takes village children under wing

-Gladys was very involved in the San Quentin village community and became a trained Camp Fire Girls leader, according to the Mill Valley Record, March 12, 1927.
+Gladys was very involved in the San Quentin village community and became a trained Camp Fire Girls leader.

 “Under a pretty tree were heaped pink bags of nuts, candy and fruits.
 Ice cream and cake were waiting in the serving room.
 Mrs. M. G. Irvin and Mrs. Gladys Duffy of San Quentin drove the cars that carried the guests.”

 She also became a school teacher and later the principal at San Quentin public school, noted as such in a 1930 newspaper article about the May Day celebration.
 She also worked in the prison, acting as the director of plays put on by the inmates.